-Round 3 of the four-race 2022 SCORE World Desert Championship was held in Ensenada, Baja California, Mexico, located 80 miles south of the U.S. border near San Diego this past weekend, as FOX driver Bryce Menzies scored back-to-back victory in his Mason Motorsports-built All Wheel Drive No. 7 Menzies Motorsports Ford Raptor.
+Round 3 of the four-race 2022 SCORE World Desert Championship was held in Ensenada, Baja California, Mexico, located 80 miles south of the U.S. border near San Diego this past weekend, as FOX driver Bryce Menzies scored back-to-back victories in his Mason Motorsports-built All Wheel Drive No. 7 Menzies Motorsports Ford Raptor.
 He pulled off an error- and penalty-free winning time of 7:59:27, averaging 49.28 miles per hour over the challenging 393.82-mile course.

 How it happened